fossmonk/bmrpi/README.md

 ## Apps Done Yet

-- Basic boot => `make test` will compile the test.c file with the required libs to create a simple app which will print a hello on AUX MINI UART and print hello messages to the screen.
 - CMD-GFX =>
   - What started as experimenting with preliminary graphics drawing (line and circle using bresenham algorithm) has developed into a fun app!
   - It is basically a shell which supports some basic commands (read memory, write memory) and some graphics ones! (draw circle, square etc)
-  - Graphics is hardcoded to be 1920x1080, 32 bit color
+  - ~Graphics is hardcoded to be 1920x1080, 32 bit color~ Resolution can be selected, but color depth is 32b.
   - Shell supports history, tab completion, line editing with left and right arrows

-  - Display is done by first writing to a 1920x1080x32 byte buffer in RAM and then DMA ing to Framebuffer.
-2D DMA MEM COPY is enabled for this.
+- BOUNCE =>
+  - A physics experiment, modelling freefalling bodies which has an imperfect elasticity
+  - Screen will show 1 Rubiks cube falling from top, bouncing off ground and finishing bounces.
+Once done, it is dropped again
+  - If you keep UART console open and press a, a new cube will be added in to the mix :)

+- MOVE-SPRITE =>
+  - Rudimentary efforts at a platformer style game, WIP.

 ## Drivers and Libs added